David-Chae/DCA_PREP_RESOURCES/Questions/1-10/question_8.md

 ##  Overlay networks cannot be created if the docker engine is not a manager node in the docker swarm.
-True False
+True or False

 The correct answer is: